J-BarrettPY/PowerShellNotes-Microsoft-/readme.md

+Notes from the Automate administrative tasks by using PowerShell by Microsoft.

 # Get-Command

 PowerShell uses verbs, such as Get, and nouns, such as Random, to create cmdlets.
 This is called the verb-noun naming standard.